 Tirana Cable Car

-The Dajti Ekspres Cable Car is open from 9am to 6pm every day except Tuesday.
-An adult ticket is 1200 lek return (as at 2023).
+The Dajti Ekspres Cable Car is open from 9am to 6pm weekdays except Tuesday and 9am to 6:30pm on weekends (weather permitting).
+An adult ticket is 14 euro return (as at 2024).
 The cable car is located 20-30 minutes drive from the city centre of Tirana.
 To get to the cable car by bus, catch the number 11 blue bus heading towards Porcelan.
 The cable car is at the final stop on the bus route.
-The cost of a one way bus ticket is 40 lek for adults (as at 2023).
+The cost of a one way bus ticket is 40 lek for adults (as at 2024).

 Tirana Sightseeing Bus